spaque57/ReactSurchargedComp/README.md

 # React Surcharged Components

-I was working on many projects using the same React FluentUi components and decided to add them all in a homemade custom library.
+I was working on many projects using the same React FluentUi components and decided to add them all in a homemade 'custom library'.

 # Config info